near/docs/docs/tutorials/contracts/cross-contract-calls.md

 Now that we've modified files in our assembly folder we will need to re-deploy the contract.

-> In your terminal windows
+> In your terminal window:
 > - Select the first terminal tab on the left that has localhost server running
 > - Hold `CTRL + C` to stop the server and display the command prompt
 > - Type `yarn dev` to rebuild and redeploy your modified contract